Erica Blasberg: Death

-On May 13, 2010, police in Henderson, Nevada, executed a search warrant and raided the home and office of Dr. Thomas Hess in the ongoing investigation into Blasberg's death; he had been with her the night that she died.
+On May 13, 2010, police in Henderson, Nevada, executed a search warrant, raiding the home and office of Dr. Thomas Hess in the investigation into Blasberg's death; he had been with her the night that she died.
 The search warrant listed an anti-anxiety medication, Xanax, plastic garbage bags, and a sample of Hess' handwriting.
 An inventory of the materials seized in the search of Hess' house included two computers, a cell phone, two video cameras, and a GPS unit.
 A computer and white trash bags were seized from Hess' office.
 Small white plastic trash bags, identical to ones seized from Hess' office or home, had been found next to Blasberg's bed.
-Blasberg's father appeared on The Early Show on June 2, 2010, and denied that his daughter had been clinically depressed, in financial troubles, or unhappy with her recent performances.
+On June 2, 2010, Blasberg's father appeared on The Early Show, where he denied that his daughter had been clinically depressed, in financial troubles, or unhappy with her recent performances.

-On August 24, 2010, the Clark County Coroner's office ruled Blasberg's death a suicide.
-Asphyxia was cited as the primary cause, with toxic levels of multiple prescription drugs named as an additional "significant factor."
-The drugs in Blasberg's system included pain relievers codeine, hydrocodone, and tramadol, as well as temazepam (a sleep aid), alprazolam (Xanax; an anti-anxiety medication), and butalbital (a migraine medication), according to the coroner.
-Nevada law does not permit the release of details on the amounts of medication.
+On August 24, 2010, the Clark County, Nevada coroner's office ruled Blasberg's death a suicide with asphyxia cited as the primary cause of death, and toxic levels of multiple prescription drugs cited as an additional "significant factor."
+Drugs in Blasberg's system included codeine and hydrocodone, both pain relievers, tramadol, temazepam (a sleep aid), alprazolam (Xanax; an anti-anxiety medication), and butalbital (a migraine medication), according to the coroner.
+Nevada law does not permit the release of details on the amounts of medication found in autoposies.

-Blasberg is interred at Pacific View Memorial Park, Corona del Mar, California.
+Blasberg is interred at Pacific View Memorial Park in Corona del Mar, California.